TheKontinua/sequence/ProjectDocs/outline.rst

 	- Derived columns
 * `sql_1 <../Chapters/sql_1/en_US/student.tex>`_: Data tables in SQL
 	- Using SQL from Python
+* Graphs in Matplotlib
+  - Pie charts
+  - Scatterplots
+  - Bar and line graphs
+* Fetching with HTTP
+  - Using an API
+  - Decompression
+  - Parsing JSON and XML
+  - Parsing HTML
+* Working with Text
+  - Stop words, stemming, and lemmatization
+  - Accents, right-to-left, and other international text challenges
+* Basic Geographical Data
+  - Longitude, Latitude, and Distance
+  - Geocoding and reverse geocoding using Google Maps API
+  - Making a map
 * `limits <../Chapters/limits/en_US/student.tex>`_: Limits
+* Methods for finding limits
 * `differentiation <../Chapters/differentiation/en_US/student.tex>`_: Differentiation
 	- Differentiability
 	- Using the definition of derivative
+* Rules of differentiation
+* Scalar-Valued Multivariable Functions
+* Partial Derivatives and Gradients
 * `discrete_probability <../Chapters/discrete_probability/en_US/student.tex>`_: Introduction to Discrete Probability
 	- The Probability of All Possibilities is 1.0
 	- Independence